msqd/harp/docs/start/docker.rst

 Use docker compose
 ::::::::::::::::::

-To add a harp proxy to your `docker-compose.yml` file, first create a configuration file:
+To add a harp proxy to your `docker-compose.yml` file, first create a configuration file (see :doc:`/operate/configure/index` for all options):

 .. code-block:: shell